 I’ve been reading a lot about self-care lately.
 I have been thinking about self-care.
 I have posted articles about selfcare on social media.
-The one thing that I seem to have missed out on, yet the most important bit is practicing self-care.
-Or rather, practicing with intention!
+The one thing that I seem to have missed out on, yet the most important bit is practising self-care.
+Or rather, practising with intention!

 “Self care in essence is the mindful taking time to pay attention to you, not in a narcissistic way, but in a way that ensures that you are being cared for by you”. ~ Maria Baratta Ph.D., L.C.S.W Self care 101, Pyschology Today